-What does it mean if a case is “no billed?”
+What does it mean when a case in "no billed"?

 When a case is “no billed” that means an individual was arrested, accused of a felony, but no formal charges were made because a grand jury determined that there was insufficient evidence to prosecute.

-What does it mean if a case is “true billed?”
+What does it mean when a case is "true billed"?